-The difference between the Lazy Chicken Enchilada and this Pressure Cooker Enchilada Casserole recipe is that this one uses a homemade sauce, and it’s a green sauce.
-I also added a little cream cheese, which may not be authentic Mexican but it’s keto-friendly, adds a nice creaminess without adding flour, making this recipe gluten-free, and it cuts the aggressiveness of spice a little, without making the dish bland.
+The difference between the Chicken Enchilada Casserole and this Pressure Cooker Enchilada Casserole recipe is that this one uses a homemade sauce, and it's a green sauce.
+I also added a little cream cheese, which may not be authentic Mexican but it's keto-friendly, adds a nice creaminess without adding flour, making this recipe gluten-free, and it cuts the aggressiveness of spice a little without making the dish bland.

 Note: if you want to use the same recipe to roll them up.